MitchellShiell/OvertureReadmeUpdate-Ego-/README.md

 ## Usage

-For more information please see the documentation linked below:
+Please see the documentation linked below:

 - [Using the Admin UI](https://www.overture.bio/documentation/ego/user-guide/admin-ui/)
 - [Using the API](https://www.overture.bio/documentation/ego/user-guide/api/)